Cash buyer scams UK: 7 red flags and how to verify a legitimate buyer

 What does a cash buyer scam actually look like?

 Outright theft is rare in UK property — the conveyancing system makes it hard for a buyer to take a property without paying.
-The scams that actually happen sit in a grey zone between sharp marketing and the law.
-They exploit the fact that someone selling a house quickly is usually under pressure, and that the cost of starting the sale process again from scratch is high.
-The four common patterns:
+The scams that actually happen in the cash-buying industry sit in a grey zone between sharp marketing and the law.
+They exploit the fact that someone selling a house quickly is usually under pressure, and that the cost of restarting the sale process is high.
+The five common 2026 patterns:

 - The lead-generation front.
 A polished website looks like a buyer, but the company behind it does not own any property.
 They take your enquiry, run an online "valuation", and shop your details to a network of small-time investors who decide whether or not to buy.
 The marketing brand never had the money.